upstarter/automata/README.md

 ##### Open Items / TODO
 1. Define protocols / data flows between control processes with a [contract checker](https://www.youtube.com/watch?v=rQIE22e0cW8) between all (cc is also an anti-corruption layer?
 A.K.A. embedded schema).
-1. Blackboard Knowledge & Utility AI Decisioning Systems.

-### Current Status
-The project is currently in the Research & Prototype Development phase.
-We are establishing the core requirements, practices, and standards for the healthy and fruitful governance of the project.
-Join the conversation on [The Automata Project Slack Channel](https://join.slack.com/t/automata-org/shared_invite).

 ### Engineering Standards & Best Practices
 Check the #dev or #testing channels on [slack]((https://join.slack.com/t/automata-org/shared_invite)) for questions/info.